Senior Social Prescribing Link Worker

-Benefits: The provision of workplace wellbeing support and activities, flexible working and a range of family friendly policies and subsidised parking.
+Benefits: The provision of workplace wellbeing support and activities, flexible working including home and remote working and a range of family friendly policies and subsidised parking.

 Social Prescribing Link Worker will be integrated into the wider multi-disciplinary team of a PCN.
 This is part of NHS England’s Long Term Plan, which commits to building the infrastructure for Social Prescribing in primary care.